linny1506/FoliQ-Workspace/Angular-Testing/service-demo/README.md

             1. Select a location for the database that's appropriate for your location
             1. Start in test mode (this will be changed once project is done)
             1. Hit Done to complete
+        * Cloud Storage
+            1. On the left column, under the "Build" category, expand the dropdown list and click on "Storage"
+            1. Go through the promtps
+            1. Select start in test mode (this will eb changed once project is done)
+            1. Hit done to complete
 * Firebase Setup
     1. Install Firebase in workspace using `npm install firebase`
     1. Install the firebase CLI using `npm -g install firebase-tools@latest`